Economy of British Columbia: Forestry

-Information and Communications Technology (ICT)
+Information and communications technology (ICT)

-Due north of Silicon Valley and Seattle, British Columbia (B.C.) has grown into a thriving innovation hotspot, with more than 11,000 tech companies, including Microsoft, Hootsuite, Intel, Samsung, Slack and Salesforce.
+Due north of Silicon Valley and Seattle, British Columbia (B.C.) has become a hotspot for the technology sector, with more than 11,000 tech companies, including Microsoft, Hootsuite, Intel, Samsung, Slack and Salesforce.

 Technology clusters in Vancouver, Victoria and Kelowna attract major global companies and start-ups alike, pursuing advances in software, cloud and quantum computing, information technology, artificial intelligence, Internet of Things (IoT), telecommunications and electronics manufacturing.

 The University of British Columbia (UBC)—ranked second in Canada in both computer science and engineering—holds dozens of Canada Research Chairs and has produced approximately 200 spin-off companies.

 B.C. is also home to Canada's Digital Technology Supercluster, a collaborative effort of over 200 organizations, including some of Canada's biggest names in health care, telecommunications, natural resources, computing and transportation.

-Digital Media and Entertainment
+Digital media and entertainment

-B.C. is a key player in the global creative economy with industry leaders in digital media, film, television, visual effects, animation and post-production.
-The province is one of the world’s top video game and AR/VR centres and has been called Hollywood North.
-For decades due to the scale and sophistication of its full-service film and TV production capacity.
-With an attractive mix of artistic and technical talent, B.C. creators produce award-winning content enjoyed by global audiences.
-Over160 video game development studios including EA (Electronic Arts) and Relic Entertainment (Sega) reside in the province.
-Virtual Reality firms, including Microsoft, Cloudhead Games and Archiact, are developing practical tools to enhance education, health care, and other sectors.
+B.C. is an important player in the global creative economy with many companies in digital media, film, television, visual effects, animation and post-production.
+The province is one of the world’s top video game and AR/VR centres and has been called Hollywood North due to the scale of its full-service film and TV production capacity.
+Over 160 video game development studios including EA (Electronic Arts) and Relic Entertainment (Sega) reside in the province.
+Virtual Reality firms in B.C., including Microsoft, Cloudhead Games and Archiact, are developing practical tools to enhance education, health care, and other sectors.

-Life Sciences
+Life sciences

-British Columbia is alive with scientific innovation and features one of the fastest growing life sciences sectors in Canada, home to approximately 1,300 companies.
+British Columbia has one of the fastest growing life sciences sectors in Canada, and is home to approximately 1,300 companies.
 The number of life sciences businesses based in the province grew by 26.5% between 2018 and 2021.
-The sector is characterized by a supportive and cohesive ecosystem of talent, partnerships, infrastructure and investment.

-Key areas where British Columbia is producing products and services include HIV-AIDS, oncology and genomics fields.
+Key areas where British Columbia is producing products and services include HIV-AIDS, oncology and genomics.
 Leading companies include STEMCELL Technologies, Zymeworks, AbCellera Biologics, Starfish Medical, Kardium, Amgen and Xenon Pharmaceuticals with specialization in drugs and pharmaceuticals, medical devices and research, testing and medical laboratories.

-Mining and Critical Minerals
+Mining and critical minerals

 British Columbia has over 150 years of mining history.
 B.C.’s abundant mountains and river valleys contain a variety of minerals in global demand including copper, gold, molybdenum, silver, aggregates, industrial minerals and other mining products.
 B.C. is Canada's only producer of molybdenum ores and concentrates ($110 million in exports).

 As global demand for the minerals and metals needed for transitioning to a low-carbon future increases, British Columbia is at the forefront, with more than 1,100 global exploration and mining companies headquartered in Vancouver.
 B.C. mining companies have adopted high tech and clean tech solutions to support innovative and responsible mineral exploration.
 The mining industry continues to grow in environmentally sustainable and socially responsible ways to meet global demand.
 In 2017: